cognitect-labs/vase/template/README.md

 2. `lein install` in this directory; ensure the correct version of the template is in :plugins of your `~/.lein/profiles.clj`; generate a new app.

+Test this template by running `lein test` from within the `template/` directory

 <!-- Copyright 2017 Cognitect, Inc. -->